FilippoRonzino/machine-learning-and-artificial-intelligence/README.md

 </div>

 ## Abstract
-This project investigates the potential of Convolutional Neural Networks (CNNs) to forecast time series data by emulating human visual intuition.
-Humans often demonstrate superior pattern recognition and extrapolation abilities when time series are presented graphically rather than as raw numerical data.
-Building on this observation, this research explores whether CNNs, traditionally used for image processing, can achieve a similar level of "visual intuition" for temporal data.
+This project investigates the potential of Convolutional Neural Networks (CNNs) to fore- cast time series data by emulating human visual intuition.
+Humans often demonstrate su- perior pattern recognition and extrapolation abilities when time series are presented graphi- cally rather than as raw numerical data.
+Building on this observation, this research explores whether CNNs, traditionally used for image processing, can achieve a similar level of ”visual intuition” for temporal data.
 The study evaluates CNN performance in two primary areas: the numerical continuation of a time series and its visual (graphical) completion.
-The project aims to determine if machines can effectively "see" future trends in sequences, mirroring human perceptual capabilities.
+The project aims to determine if machines can effectively ”see” future trends in sequences, mirroring hu- man perceptual capabilities.
 The methodology involves training CNNs on diverse datasets, including synthetic harmonic and Ornstein-Uhlenbeck process data, as well as real-world ECG and S&P 500 pricing data, presented in both numerical and visual formats.

 ## Structure
 **Repo organization:**